ThatOneWanderingWeirdo/ThatOneWanderingWeirdo/README.md

 -------

-- 🔭 I’m currently working on maintaining and adding features to Beetlejuice.
+- 🔭 I’m currently a College student in Cybersecurity
-- 🌱 I’m currently learning python and SQLite3
+- 🌱 I’m currently learning HTML and CSS
-- 💬 Ask me about Beetlejuice!
+- 💬 Ask me about discord bots (python) or the Pluralkit API!
 - 😄 Pronouns: They/them

  <p align="center">